marc-git/marc-git.github.io/_posts/2020-08-23-simplexquads.md

   * They are a complete system (have good approximation properties for functions of lesser degree).
   * They exclude the end points (sometimes a negative).

-We will be working with normalised Legendre Polynomials (Monomials).
+We will be working with normalised Legendre Polynomials (monic polynomials).
 That means that the value each polynomial is one at x=1.
 This has a number of consequences but the most useful one is that we can construct the sequence of polynomials up to degree n simply by applying the orthogonality condition.

 The first Legendre polynomial is the function equal to 1 everywhere on the interval [-1,1].
 Then the next polynomial of one degree higher must be equal f(x)=x.
 In fact because of the first polynomial, all of the following polynomials will integrate to zero over the domain.